This post contains affiliate links and I may earn a commission if you make a purchase.

 Likewise, homeowners should pay off car and college loans before looking at advanced mortgage payments.

 Paying off a mortgage can be liberating, but it’s not always the right choice.
-It’s important for homeowners to examine their own lifestyles, priorities, savings and spending to make the right decision for their own circumstances.
+Homeowners need to examine their own lifestyles, priorities, savings, and spending to make the right decision for their own circumstances.

 One of the ways to pay off your mortgage early is to refinance.
 But there are other advantages to refinancing your mortgage other than paying off your mortgage early.